toddcblank/chozocompare/README.md

 **Number of Door Transitions** Allows you to choose how many door transitions to compare.
 If you want the full run just put in a large value like 999

 After that's all filled out, just click "Start".
 The comparison video will pop up to show you the progress.
-It will take *a while*
+It will take *a while*.  you can pres Q to cancel the comparison, any video that's been written up to that point should still be good.

 ![img.png](documentation/comparisonPreview.png)